 Make a sleep routine and stick to it

 Not getting enough sleep can make you grumpy – but studies have also shown that those of us who regularly get fewer than 7 hours sleep a night are more likely to be overweight than those of us who enjoy a longer slumber.
 If you’re feeling tired during the day, you’re also more likely to snack on sugary foods which are high in calories.
 So if you want to lose weight well, make sure you’re getting enough sleep!

 When you eat your meals could matter

 We have written before about the impact eating late at night could have on your health.
-To recap, studies have shown that snacking at night before going to bed not only contributes to weight gain, but could also increase your likelihood of developing diabetes and heart disease.
+To recap, studies have shown that snacking at night before going to bed contributes to weight gain.
+It could also increase your likelihood of developing diabetes and heart disease.
 Try to eat three wholesome meals per day, and don’t skip breakfast – you’re more likely to reach for high sugar snacks if you feel your energy levels drop mid-morning.